Install Elasticsearch

 As root, follow the instructions for your OS distribution:

 1. Import the Perforce package signing key and configure the Perforce package repository on the server hosting P4 Plugin Filter.
-To do this, see Install the P4 Plugin Filter.
+See Install the P4 Plugin Filter.

 2. Install the P4 Plugin Filter package on the server hosting Elasticsearch.